derrandz/transcrypto-api/README.md

 - `pkg` : The actual applications/business logic, each folder inside this folder represent a standalone service.

+- `tools` : Contains one-off processes or cli tools that the project might depend on

 - `shared` : The shared components and libraries which are used by all the systems, contains a tiny framework-like components that are being reused among all the services, e.g.